-The Federal League began play in 1913 as a six-team minor league.
-The league expanded to eight clubs for the 1914 season and declared war on the other two major leagues.
-Federal League clubs lured away stars from the established leagues.
+The Federal League began play in 1913 as a six-team minor league under the leadership of John T. Powers.
+The league expanded to eight clubs for the 1914 season and declared war on the other two major leagues as Powers, who favored a more gradual expansion, was ousted in favor of James Gilmore, who was ready to go to war with the two established leagues.
+Federal League clubs lured away stars from those leagues.
 The league's Chicago Whales signed future Hall of Famer Joe Tinker, the St. Louis Terriers picked up star hurler Three Finger Brown, and Buffalo lured first baseman Hal Chase away from the Chicago White Sox in midseason.
 The 1914 season featured respectable crowds and a close pennant race.
 It wasn't until the last day of the season that the Indianapolis Hoosiers secured the flag over the Chicago Whales.
 The Hoosiers lineup featured star outfielder Benny Kauff, who led the league in hitting (.370) and stolen bases (75).
 Dutch Zwilling hit a league leading 15 home runs for the Whales, and his teammate Claude Hendrix led the circuit with 29 victories.

 In January 1915, the Federal League filed an antitrust suit against organized baseball.
 In the meantime, they continued luring away their stars.
 The St. Louis Terriers added hurler Eddie Plank, the Baltimore Terrapins picked up pitcher Chief Bender, first baseman Ed Konetchy joined the Pittsburgh Rebels, and the Brooklyn Tip-Tops signed second baseman Lee Magee from the St. Louis Cardinals.
 Due to poor finances, the 1914 champion Indianapolis Hoosiers sold star outfielder Benny Kauff to the Tip-Tops, and the club relocated to Newark, NJ.
 The 1915 season featured a close three team race for the pennant, and going in to the final day of the season, just one game separated the Chicago Whales, the St. Louis Terriers, and the Pittsburgh Rebels.
 Chicago ended up winning the title, .001 ahead of second place St. Louis, and just a half game ahead of third place Pittsburgh.
 Kauff again led the league in hitting (.342) and stolen bases (55).
 Buffalo's Hal Chase had a league-high 17 home runs, and the Whales' George McConnell paced all pitchers with 25 wins.